ChatTheatre/SkotOS-Doc/developing/DevAuthentication.md

 The basic logging statements don't seem to reliably happen on reconnect.
 Not sure why.

-## UserAPI Modes (Pending Removal: UserAPI Rework)

-The SkotOS authentication system has three modes you can configure it in - see skoot/usr/UserAPI/lib/authapi and/or search all of skoot for LOCAL_USERDB for how that's implemented.

-These are the three modes:

-* LOCAL_USERDB: this is the normal production mode, where an AuthD and CtlD server are used.
-To use it, add a skoot/usr/System/data/userdb file to tell SkotOS where to find the AuthD and CtlD server.

-* LOCAL_THEATRE: this is the DevUserD-only mode described above where no AuthD or CtlD are used.
-To configure this mode, do not add a userdb file and make sure skoot/usr/System/data/instance contains the word "standalone" on a line by itself.

-* LOCAL_LOCAL: I have never gotten this mode working, nor have I spoken with anybody who has claimed to do so.
-It is a local standalone mode of some description, but it's not clear the code still works.
-To use this mode, do not add a userdb file and do not include the word "standalone" in your instance file.

 ## The AuthD and CtlD Servers

 Originally there was a component inside SkotOS itself called the UserDB.
 A SkotOS server (appears to have) contained its own user information.
 That doesn't make it easy to make a single SkotOS.net account and log into all the games, though.
 Some vestiges of local information, such as the UDat structures, still persist from this time.